Beer: Varieties

+Top-fermented beers

 Top-fermented beers are most commonly produced with Saccharomyces cerevisiae, a top-fermenting yeast which clumps and rises to the surface, typically between 15 and 25 C. At these temperatures, yeast produces significant amounts of esters and other secondary flavour and aroma products, and the result is often a beer with slightly "fruity" compounds resembling apple, pear, pineapple, banana, plum, or prune, among others.

-After the introduction of hops into England from Flanders in the 15th century, "ale" referred to an unhopped fermented drink, "beer" being used to describe a brew with an infusion of hops.

-Real ale is the term coined by the Campaign for Real Ale (CAMRA) in 1973 for "beer brewed from traditional ingredients, matured by secondary fermentation in the container from which it is dispensed, and served without the use of extraneous carbon dioxide".
-It is applied to bottle conditioned and cask conditioned beers.
+After the introduction of hops into England from Flanders in the 15th century, "ale" came to mean an unhopped fermented brew, while "beer" meant a brew with an infusion of hops.
+The term 'real ale' was coined by the Campaign for Real Ale (CAMRA) in 1973 for "beer brewed from traditional ingredients, matured by secondary fermentation in the container from which it is dispensed, and served without the use of extraneous carbon dioxide".
+It is applied to both bottle conditioned and cask conditioned beers.

-Pale ale is a beer which uses a top-fermenting yeast and predominantly pale malt.
-It is one of the world's major beer styles.
+As for the types of top-fermented beers, pale ale predominantly uses pale malt.
+It is one of the world's major beer styles and includes India pale ale (IPA).

-Stout and porter are dark beers made using roasted malts or roast barley, and typically brewed with slow fermenting yeast.
-There are a number of variations including Baltic porter, dry stout, and Imperial stout.
-The name "porter" was first used in 1721 to describe a dark brown beer popular with the street and river porters of London.
-This same beer later also became known as stout, though the word stout had been used as early as 1677.
-The history and development of stout and porter are intertwined.

 Mild ale has a predominantly malty palate.
-It is usually dark coloured with an abv of 3% to 3.6%, although there are lighter hued milds as well as stronger examples reaching 6% abv and higher.
+It is usually dark, with an abv of 3% to 3.6%.
 Wheat beer is brewed with a large proportion of wheat although it often also contains a significant proportion of malted barley.
 Wheat beers are usually top-fermented.
-The flavour of wheat beers varies considerably, depending upon the specific style.
+Stout is a dark beer made using roasted barley, and typically brewed with slow fermenting yeast.
+There are a number of variations including dry stout (such as Guinness), sweet stout, and Imperial (or Russian) stout.
+Stout was originally the strongest variety of porter, a dark brown beer popular with the street and river porters of eighteenth century London.

+Bottom-fermented beers

+Lager is cool-fermented beer.
+Pale lagers are the most commonly drunk beers in the world.
+Many are of the "pilsner" type.
+The name "lager" comes from the German "lagern" for "to store", as brewers in Bavaria stored beer in cool cellars during the warm summer months, allowing the beers to continue to ferment, and to clear any sediment.
+Lager yeast is a cool bottom-fermenting yeast (Saccharomyces pastorianus).
+Lager typically undergoes primary fermentation at 7–12 C, and then a long secondary fermentation at 0–4 C (the lagering phase).
+During the secondary stage, the lager clears and mellows.
+The cooler conditions inhibit the natural production of esters and other byproducts, resulting in a "cleaner"-tasting beer.
+With improved modern yeast strains, most lager breweries use only short periods of cold storage, typically no more than 2 weeks.
+Some traditional lagers are still stored for several months.

+Lambic

 Lambic, a beer of Belgium, is naturally fermented using wild yeasts, rather than cultivated.
 Many of these are not strains of brewer's yeast (Saccharomyces cerevisiae) and may have significant differences in aroma and sourness.
 Yeast varieties such as Brettanomyces bruxellensis and Brettanomyces lambicus are common in lambics.
 In addition, other organisms such as Lactobacillus bacteria produce acids which contribute to the sourness.

-Lager is cool fermented beer.
-Pale lagers are the most commonly consumed beers in the world.
-Many are of the “pilsner” type.
-The name "lager" comes from the German "lagern" for "to store", as brewers around Bavaria stored beer in cool cellars and caves during the warm summer months.
-These brewers noticed that the beers continued to ferment, and to also clear of sediment, when stored in cool conditions.